Markarian 50

-Markarian 50 is an open cluster in the Milky Way galaxy.
-It is about 3,460 pc away in the constellation Cassiopeia.
-Markarian 50 is a very young open cluster, only about 7.5 million years old.
+Markarian 50 is a young open cluster in the Milky Way galaxy.
+Located at about 3,460 pc away in the constellation Cepheus, its age is estimated at only about 7.5 million years old.
 Markarian 50 may be a member of the OB association Cassiopeia OB2.
 The Wolf-Rayet star WR 157 is a member of Markarian 50.

+Markarian 50 can also refer to a Seyfert galaxy in the constellation Virgo.